yncyrydybyl/ride2go/README.md

 ## Run Tests

-Run `npm run-script test` to execute all tests (cf. Cakefile to enable what gets tested)
+Run `npm run-script test` to execute all tests (requires running production redis).

+Edit the Cakefile to enable what gets tested.

 ## ride2go